 Jammed Seatbelts: Seat-belts and shoulder belts do jam occasionally (or worse, melt), but nowhere near as often as they do on TV or in the movies, and fear of this causes people to not wear them and instead go headfirst through a windshield.
 If you must worry about it, keep a knife or seatbelt cutting tool in the glove compartment.
 The only exceptions to this are ice-road travel or travel over a bridge of questionable integrity over a body of water where the risk of a breakthrough into the water is higher than that of a vehicle collision - in which case the concern isn't even jammed seatbelts, but that wearing a seatbelt will add time to your escape from frigid or deep water.

 Law of Inverse Recoil: If you don't account for recoil, you WILL lose control of your gun and shoot off-target — maybe even someone.
 The heavier caliber guns can also hit you in the face.
-Do NOT adjust your grip by putting your thumb next to the cylinder of the revolver.
+And, as the MythBusters proved, you should NOT adjust your grip by putting your thumb next to the cylinder of the revolver.
 That will break or cut off your thumb and give you severe burns.

 Laxative Prank: This is, in fact, a criminal offense in most jurisdictions, and a particularly dangerous one as the victim can become dangerously dehydrated, have a dangerous drug interaction, or even experience a bowel rupture.
-Some supposed prank laxatives, such as Visine, are more likely to kill than loosen bowels.
+This goes for other substances (such as eyedrops) that are known for causing a laxative effect.

 Magic Plastic Surgery: Real plastic surgery causes scarring and requires extensive and painful recovery time, things they don't show you on TV.
 Repeated operations can ruin the skin and facial structure.
 Also, it's surgery, and invasive surgery at that.